mxklb/multilang/README.md

 ## License
 This code is licensed under MIT.
 See LICENSE file for further informations about this.

 Feel free to play around with the code and/or send some pull requests for further translations or improvements.
-Arabic, Russian, Chinese, Thai, Greek, e.g. foreign characters would be nice to see .. just enjoy it ..
+Arabic, Russian, Chinese, Thai, Greek, e.g. foreign characters would be nice to see ..